Cryptographic hash function: File or data identifier

 A message digest can also serve as a means of reliably identifying a file; several source code management systems, including Git, Mercurial and Monotone, use the sha1sum of various types of content (file content, directory trees, ancestry information, etc.) to uniquely identify them.
 Hashes are used to identify files on peer-to-peer filesharing networks.
 For example, in an ed2k link, an MD4-variant hash is combined with the file size, providing sufficient information for locating file sources, downloading the file, and verifying its contents.
 Magnet links are another example.
-Such file hashes are often the top hash of a hash list or a hash tree which allows for additional benefits.
+Such file hashes are often the top hash of a hash list or a hash tree, which allows for additional benefits.

 One of the main applications of a hash function is to allow the fast look-up of data in a hash table.
 Being hash functions of a particular kind, cryptographic hash functions lend themselves well to this application too.

 However, compared with standard hash functions, cryptographic hash functions tend to be much more expensive computationally.
-For this reason, they tend to be used in contexts where it is necessary for users to protect themselves against the possibility of forgery (the creation of data with the same digest as the expected data) by potentially malicious participants.
+For this reason, they tend to be used in contexts where it is necessary for users to protect themselves against the possibility of forgery (the creation of data with the same digest as the expected data) by potentially malicious participants, such as open source applications with multiple sources of download, where malicious files could be substituted in with the same appearance to the user, or an authentic file is modified to contain malicious data.

+Content-addressable storage

 Hash functions based on block ciphers

 There are several methods to use a block cipher to build a cryptographic hash function, specifically a one-way compression function.

 The methods resemble the block cipher modes of operation usually used for encryption.
 Many well-known hash functions, including MD4, MD5, SHA-1 and SHA-2, are built from block-cipher-like components designed for the purpose, with feedback to ensure that the resulting function is not invertible.
 SHA-3 finalists included functions with block-cipher-like components (e.g., Skein, BLAKE) though the function finally selected, Keccak, was built on a cryptographic sponge instead.

 A standard block cipher such as AES can be used in place of these custom block ciphers; that might be useful when an embedded system needs to implement both encryption and hashing with minimal code size or hardware area.
 However, that approach can have costs in efficiency and security.
 The ciphers in hash functions are built for hashing: they use large keys and blocks, can efficiently change keys every block, and have been designed and vetted for resistance to related-key attacks.
 General-purpose ciphers tend to have different design goals.
 In particular, AES has key and block sizes that make it nontrivial to use to generate long hash values; AES encryption becomes less efficient when the key changes each block; and related-key attacks make it potentially less secure for use in a hash function than for encryption.